SzymkowskiDev/pandas-cookbook/README.md

 ## 🚧 Warnings / Common Errors / Known Issues

-⚠️ **The "column" argument in the pd.DataFrame() method is not for renaming columns**
+⚠️ **The "column" argument in pd.DataFrame() method is not for renaming columns**

-It is used to select which columns from the underlying data to include in the newly created DataFrame
+It is used to select which columns from the underlying data to include in the newly created DataFrame.

 ```python
 my_df_columns = pd.DataFrame({"a": [1, 2], "b": [3, 4], "c":[5, 6]}, columns = ["a", "b"])